AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 The custom mapping class can be loaded from another plugin provided it is listed after this plugin in the array of plugins in the configuration.

+## Configuring the Aeon Request Form Used

+It is possible to control the Aeon request form that fulfillment requests use by adding an entry to the OpenURLMapping table for the `DocumentType` parameter.
+The new OpenURLMapping entry should will resemble something like `(Default, ArchivesSpace, Replace, DocumentType, [SomeDocumentType])`.

+For example, using "Manuscript" in place of `[SomeDocumentType]` causes requests to use the `GenericRequestManuscript` form.
+There is some complexity to controlling which form is used:

+1. Aeon Transaction fields will populated if (a) there is an entry in OpenURLMapping for the Aeon Transaction field and (b) if the result of evaluating tag strings from the `OpenURLFieldValues` column of the OpenURLMapping table against the OpenUrl request from ArchivesSpace results in a non-empty value.
+Aeon Transaction fields can also be populated directly, if there is a direct match between one of the parameters of the OpenUrl request and a field in the Aeon Transaction table.

+2. If DocumentType and RequestType are both not populated, or if their values do not make sense to Aeon, then the Aeon Transaction will use the DefaultRequest form.

+3. If DocumentType is not populated, or if it's populated as "Default", and RequestType is populated as "Copy", then the Aeon Transaction will use the PhotoduplicationRequest form.

+4. If DocumentType is not "Default", then the name of the form that the Aeon Transaction will use will be "GenericRequest", concatenated with the value stored in DocumentType parameter on the Aeon Transaction.